robertocarroll/robertocarroll/_posts/journal/2015-09-30-tim-hetherington.md

 - film-notes
 excerpt: My notes from the film "Which Way is the Front Line from Here?
 The Life and Time of Tim Hetherington"
 ---
-<div class="message">Here’s my notes from the film “Which Way is the Front Line from Here?
-The Life and Time of Tim Hetherington”</div>
+<p class="message">Here’s my notes from the film “Which Way is the Front Line from Here?
+The Life and Time of Tim Hetherington”</p>

 “I don’t really care about photography.
 I’m interested in engaging people with ideas and views of the world,”